Relativistic Bethe-Salpeter study of OZI-rule allowed strong decays: determination of total width of $h_{c}(2P)$ and $^{3}P_{0}$ model parameter: Abstract

 \section{Abstract}

 Strong decays allowed by the Okubo-Zweig-Iizuka rule play a decisive role in determining the properties of particles.
-The widely used $^{3}P_{0}$ model is non-relativistic and contains unknown adjustable parameter $\gamma$ that need to be determined experimentally.
-Based on the Bethe-Salpeter equation, we have derived a relativistic calculation formula without additional parameters similar to $\gamma$.
-Using this method, we present the total width of $h_{c}(2P)$ and theoretically determine the value of the parameter $\gamma$ in the $^{3}P_{0}$ model.
+The widely used $^{3}P_{0}$ model is non-relativistic and contains unknown adjustable parameter $\gamma$ that need to be determined experimentally. {Based on the Bethe-Salpeter equation, we have derived a relativistic calculation formula in which the effective strength related to the $^{3}P_{0}$ parameter $\gamma$ is not introduced as an independent fitting parameter, but is consistently determined by the interaction kernel of the Bethe–Salpeter equation.} Using this method, we present the total width of $h_{c}(2P)$ and {allows a theoretical determination of the parameter $\gamma$ in the $^{3}P_{0}$ model within the present framework.}